-The book is well laid out and is beautifully illustrated with generous and interesting pictures.
+The book is well laid out and is beautifully illustrated with free and entertaining pictures.

-The book was published in 2001 and this is reflected in the large number of quotes from revisionist and post revisionist historians.
+The book was published in 2001, and this is reflected in a large number of quotes from revisionist and post-revisionist historians.

 This comes as no surprise as the revisionists tend to dominate this particular historical field at the moment.
 The book does contain a chapter on economic questions which again is a rarity but is to be welcomed anyway.